Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

    This approach makes it easier to identify and fix issues if something goes wrong.

-2. **Work in tight iterations.** Make changes using Cursor chat, then test in your browser.
+2. **Work in tight iterations.** Make a single change, then test.
 Commit frequently with Git and share early for feedback.
 If Cursor makes a mistake or you want to undo a change, first try asking Cursor to revert it - this helps maintain context.
 If that doesn't work, use Git to revert the changes.

 3. **Keep your [product requirements](product-requirements.md) document concise and up to date.** Storing data such as user personas, and roadmap items is fine but you want to be sure they are on point.
 Too much information is just as bad as not enough.
 It can be valuable to periodically prompt Cursor about its understanding of your product requirements and adjust accordingly.